neos/neos-development-collection/TYPO3.Media/Documentation/ThumbnailPresets.rst

 Configuration
 -------------

-Thumbnails presets are configured using configuration settings in ``TYPO3.Media.thumbnailPresets``.
+Thumbnails presets are configured using configuration settings in ``Neos.Media.thumbnailPresets``.
 It accepts the parameters used in ``ThumbnailConfiguration``, except for the ``async`` parameter.

 .. code-block:: yaml

-  TYPO3:
+  Neos:
     Media:
       thumbnailPresets:
         'Acme.Demo:Thumbnail':